-No amount/estimate: (i) March 20, The discount rate, the rate on accommodations with collateral, and the rate on accommodations without collateral will be reduced by 0.25 percentage points to 1.125%, 1.5%, and 3.375%, respectively; (ii) June 18, The discount rate, the rate on refinancing of secured loans, and the rate on temporary accommodations were kept unchanged at 1.125%, 1.50%, and 3.375%, respectively [update].
+No amount/estimate: March 20, The discount rate, the rate on accommodations with collateral, and the rate on accommodations without collateral will be reduced by 0.25 percentage points to 1.125%, 1.5%, and 3.375%, respectively; June 18, The discount rate, the rate on refinancing of secured loans, and the rate on temporary accommodations were kept unchanged at 1.125%, 1.50%, and 3.375%, respectively; September 17, the Monetary Board kept the discount rate, the rate on refinancing of secured loans, and the rate on temporary accommodations unchanged at 1.125%, 1.50%, and 3.375%, respectively [update].

 |02C - Loan guarantees|